statisticsnorway/react-reference-app/README.md

 For now, they are equal but maybe in the future readiness will check for liveness of the application's integration points.

 ### [Azure Pipelines (.azure-pipelines.yml)](https://github.com/statisticsnorway/fe-react-reference-app/blob/master/.drone.yml)
-We try to make use of caching in our Azure Piplelines.
+We will try to make use of caching in our Azure Piplelines.
 The setup should be fairly easy by just following this applications `.azure-pipelines.yml` structure and remember to replace application names throughout the file with your applications name where applicable.